Philip King Charitable Trust

 Given the limited public information available, the following factors are likely important:

-• Beneficiary Groups: Organizations supporting the young, elderly, sick, and disadvantaged appear to be priorities.
+• Beneficiary Groups: Organisations supporting the young, elderly, sick, and disadvantaged appear to be priorities.

-• Established Contact: The trust does not advertise publicly, suggesting they may work with known organizations or through referrals.
+• Established Contact: The trust does not advertise publicly, suggesting they may work with known organisations or through referrals.

-• Charitable Registration: As a trust making grants to organizations, applicants should be registered charities or established voluntary bodies.
+• Charitable Registration: As a trust making grants to organisations, applicants should be registered charities or established voluntary bodies.

 Key Takeaways for Grant Writers